 Battery Ingestion Prevention

-- Batteries should be stored in childproof containers.
-In the majority of battery ingestions involving children (48.7%), the battery is found loose.
+Batteries should be stored in childproof containers.
+In the majority of battery ingestion incidents involving children, the battery is found loose.

-- Battery compartments on toys and gadgets should be properly secured and taped shut.
-One third of ingestions in children occurred after the child removed batteries from a consumer product.
+Battery compartments on toys and gadgets should be properly secured and taped shut.
+One third of ingestion incidents in children occurred after the child removed batteries from a consumer product.

 Must Read Articles Related to Battery Ingestion

 Poison Proofing Your Home